warmana/cloudant-docs-fork/source/includes/api/_cloudant-geo.md

 ?g=POINT(-71.0537124 42.3681995)&nearest=true&limit=5
 ```

-It is important to note that `nearest=true` can change the semantics of a Cloudant Geo search.
-For example, without `nearest=true` in the above query, we can only get the GeoJSON documents whose coordinates equal to the given query point `(-71.0537124 42.3681995)` or empty result set; however, with `nearest=true` we can have all GeoJSON documents in the database returned whose orders are measured by their distances to the query point.
+It is important to note that the `nearest=true` search can change the semantics of a Cloudant Geo search.
+For example, without `nearest=true` in the example query above, the results only include the GeoJSON documents whose coordinates equal the given query point `(-71.0537124 42.3681995)` or empty result set.
+However, by using the `nearest=true` search, the results include all GeoJSON documents in the database whose order is measured by the distance to the query point.

 #### Result Set